mrintern/baddie-watch/README.md

-TODO
-- make video tutorial
-- fix distance sensor? #include <VL53L0X.h>
-- Should i take our the date/time functionality?
+* Unfinished porject, proceed with caution d00d

 # baddie-watch
-Working code for the BAD watch by DSTIKE, along with some fun payloads to try out.
+an attempt to fix the BAD WATCH by DSTIKE, and make it usable for non-programmers / hardware hackers

 # what is the BAD watch by DSTIKE?
 this: https://dstike.com/products/dstike-bad-watch

 ## Why are you doing this
 Because the BAD watch is a great project, but the code is sorta... broken.
-This repo, and THIS_TUTORIAL are meant to make it easier for regular people to use the watch without knowing about hardware, or programming.
+Needs some housekeeping.
 Disclaimer:
 * the "distance sensor" won't work with this code
-* the resetting the time requires a bootloader,
+* resetting the time requires a bootloader

 ## Requirements
 - DSTIKE bad watch https://dstike.com/products/dstike-bad-watch